writer/writer-framework/docs/docs/state-schema.md

 # State schema

-Schema declaration on the [Application state](./application-state) allows Streamsync to handle complex serialization scenario and empower your IDE and toolchains to provide autocomplete and type checking.
+Schema declarations on the [Application state](./application-state) allows Streamsync to handle complex serialisation scenarios, while also allowing your IDE and toolchains to provide autocomplete and type checking.

 ## Schema declaration